Legorobotdude/dream-pixel-forge/README.md

 - For MLP style: use "anthro pony" or "feral pony" in your prompt
 - For furry art: use "anthro [species]" in your prompt
 - You can use special source tags like "source_pony" or "source_furry" for better style control

+## Using Local Models

+DreamPixelForge supports loading custom models from Civitai and other sources.
+These models should be in `.safetensors` or `.ckpt` format.

+### Adding Local Models

+1. There are two ways to add local models:
+   - **Direct import**: Place `.safetensors` or `.ckpt` files in the `models` folder in the application directory and use "Import from Models Folder"
+   - **Manual selection**: Use the "Add Model" button to select a model file from anywhere on your system

+2. When adding a model, you'll need to provide:
+   - **Model Name**: A name to identify the model in the UI
+   - **Model Type**: The base model architecture (SD 1.5, SD 2.1, SDXL)
+   - **Model File**: The path to the `.safetensors` or `.ckpt` file
+   - **Description**: (Optional) A description of the model

+3. After adding a model, it will appear in the "Local Models" tab

+### Using Local Models

+1. Switch to the "Local Models" tab
+2. Select your model from the dropdown list
+3. The appropriate resolution presets will be loaded based on the model type you specified
+4. Generate images as you would with built-in models

+### Managing Local Models

+Use the "Manage Models" button to:
+- Add new models
+- Import models from the models folder
+- Remove models from the registry (this doesn't delete the model files)

 ## Ollama Prompt Enhancement